Job Evaluation – Classification/Reclassification Procedure (BCGEU)

 A request for a reclassification may be initiated by the University or a regular support staff member.

-An employee who requests a reclassification of his or her position shall initiate the reclassification process by submitting a Request for Classification Review form, current job description (may be obtained from Position Management or HR) and proposed new job description (with “track changes”), using the Job Description Template to his or her immediate supervisor.
+An employee who requests a reclassification of their position shall initiate the reclassification process by submitting a Request for Classification Review form, current job description (may be obtained from Position Management or HR) and proposed new job description (with “track changes”), using the Job Description Template to their immediate supervisor.
 The employee and supervisor must discuss the employee’s classification request and reach agreement on the content of the employee’s job description, with a copy of the final job description provided to the effected employee.

 Within 20 working days after the employee submits the documents to the supervisor, the supervisor shall submit the form and the finalized job description to HR who will review documentation for completeness and distribute to the JJEC.